 In Asia, super apps such as WeChat and Alipay, have driven the widespread use of mobile payments.
 While such super apps are not present in western markets, in Italy digital wallets are growing in popularity.
 Originally developed to support digital payment via a smartphone, digital wallets are increasingly adding new services such as storage of tickets and loyalty cards, and even identity documents.
 And today it is the latter – digital identity – that is the main focus of interest.

-With the popularity of smartphones, the introduction of Ingenico’s SoftPOS solution to the market makes total sense.
+Given the popularity of smartphones, Ingenico’s SoftPOS solution, offering an easy Tap to Pay option, is a perfect fit for the market.
 That said, I believe it remains relevant to only specific merchant segments and I think we will continue to have POS in large numbers in Italy for a long time.

 However, I anticipate that payment will become only a default element of the POS, as the payment device becomes a unique retail tool to manage different services in one, single place.
 This reflects the transition we are seeing to Android payment terminals, and the broadening range of uses that this solution brings to the POS.